RisingRedstone/A3C-Pong/README.md

 ##### Example:
 >python3 train.py --testing True PongNoFrameskip-v4 --savedir Saves/Save2/network

-To save a network while training, press 's'
+To save a network while training, press '*s*'

 This is a very raw code, will refine it and provide explaination of how it works later. :)